 Summary of State Law

 Every state—including the District of Columbia—allows the carrying of concealed weapons in some form.
-Forty states generally require a state-issued permit in order to carry concealed weapons in public (CCW permit).
-The remaining ten (Alaska, Arizona, Idaho, Kansas, Maine, Mississippi, Missouri, Vermont, West Virginia, and Wyoming) generally allow individuals to carry concealed weapons in public without a permit.
-(However, nine of these ten states still issue CCW permits; individuals may desire them to qualify for an exemption from federal law’s background check requirements when purchasing a firearm, or so that they may carry concealed weapons in other states).
+Thirty-eight states generally require a state-issued permit in order to carry concealed weapons in public (CCW permit).
+The remaining twelve (Alaska, Arizona, Idaho, Kansas, Maine, Mississippi, Missouri, New Hampshire, North Dakota, Vermont, West Virginia, and Wyoming) generally allow individuals to carry concealed weapons in public without a permit.
+(However, eleven of these twelve states still issue CCW permits; individuals may desire them to qualify for an exemption from federal law’s background check requirements when purchasing a firearm, or so that they may carry concealed weapons in other states).

-Of the 40 states that generally require a CCW permit in order to carry concealed weapons in public, nine states have “may issue” laws, which grant the issuing authority wide discretion to deny a CCW permit to an applicant if, for example, the authority believes the applicant lacks good character or lacks a good reason for carrying a weapon in public.
-The other 33 states have “shall issue” laws, which require the issuing authority to grant most CCW permit requests.
-“Shall issue” laws can be further subdivided into states that provide no discretion to the issuing authority, and states which provide the issuing authority a limited amount of discretion.
+Of the 38 states that generally require a CCW permit in order to carry concealed weapons in public, eight states have “may issue” laws, which grant the issuing authority wide discretion to deny a CCW permit to an applicant if, for example, the authority believes the applicant lacks good character or lacks a good reason for carrying a weapon in public.
+Fifteen “shall issue” states provide the issuing authority a limited amount of discretion, and 15 “shall issue” states provide no discretion to the issuing authority.

 Nearly every state places some restrictions on where concealed firearms may be carried, including restrictions in bars, schools, and hospitals, and at public sporting events.